About Ahead Sheep™

 To Provide and Improve Services:

-• Deliver, maintain, and improve the Site and Services.
+• Deliver, maintain, and improve the Site and its functionality.

 Communication:

-• Respond to your comments, questions, and requests.
+• Respond to your comments, questions, and requests if you contact the Company directly.

 Legal Compliance: